roe-dl/websocket-clock-js/README.md

 ## Prerequisites

-You need a clock face or some knowledge in HTML and embedded SVG.
+Some knowledge in HTML and embedded SVG is useful but not essential.

+Javascript must be enabled.

 No jQuery required.

 ## Installation

-Put `webSocketClock.js` in some directory on your web server together with an HTML file that includes the following:
+Put `webSocketClock.js` into some directory on your web server together with `simpleclock.html` from the `html` subdirectory of this repository.

+You can then open `simpleclock.html`, and the clock starts running.
+Use parameters at the URL to control which kind of time is shown, for example `simpleclock.html?tz=UTC` for UTC.

+If you want to create your own clock design replace simpleclock.html by an HTML file that includes the following:

 ```
     <script src="webSocketClock.js"></script>